Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Bregman proximal point (BPP) method

 \begin{lemma} Let $\M$ satisfy Assumption~\ref{assum:weakmvi} for some $\rho\ge0$, and $h$ be an $L_h$-smooth Legendre function.
 Then, if $\R\x$ exists, for any $\x_*\in X_*^\rho(\M)$,

 \end{lemma} \begin{proof} By the definition of $\R\x$, we have $\nabla h(\x) - \nabla h(\R\x) \in \M\R\x$.
 Then, Assumption~\ref{assum:weakmvi} on $\M$ implies that

-where the last inequality follows from the convex and $L_h$-smooth properties of $h$. \end{proof} This implies that $\rho L_h\le 1$ is required to guarantee the quasi-Bregman nonexpansiveness $D_h(\x_*,\R\x) \le D_h(\x_*,\x)$.
-We then have the following worst-case rate in terms of the best Bregman distance between two successive iterates under the weak MVI condition. \begin{theorem} Let $\M$ satisfy Assumptions~\ref{assum:M,weak} and~\ref{assum:weakmvi} for some $\gamma,\rho\ge0$, and $h$ be a $\mu_h$-strongly convex and $L_h$-smooth Legendre function with $\mu_h > \gamma$ and $\rho L_h<1$, respectively.
+where the last inequality follows from the convex and $L_h$-smooth properties of $h$, \ie, $\frac{1}{2L_h}||\nabla h(\x) - \nabla h(\y)||^2 \le D_h(\x,\y)$ for all $\x,\y$ \cite[Theroem 2.1.5]{nesterov:18}. \end{proof} This presents that the condition $\rho L_h\le 1$ guarantees the quasi-Bregman nonexpansiveness $D_h(\x_*,\R\x) \le D_h(\x_*,\x)$.
+We then have the following worst-case rate in terms of the best Bregman distance between two successive iterates under the weak MVI condition, and the convergence property of the iterate sequences.
+These built upon \cite[Theorem 1]{eckstein:93:npp} of the BPP for a monotone operator. \begin{theorem} Let $\M$ satisfy Assumptions~\ref{assum:M,weak} and~\ref{assum:weakmvi} for some $\gamma,\rho\ge0$, and $h$ be a $\mu_h$-strongly convex and $L_h$-smooth Legendre function with $\mu_h > \gamma$ and $\rho L_h<1$, respectively.
 Then, the sequence $\{\x_k\}$ of the BPP method~\eqref{eq:bppm} satisfies, for $k\ge1$ and for any $\x_*\in X_*^\rho(\M)$,